icopy-site/awesome-cn/docs/awesome/awesome-webaudio.md

 - [web-audio-mixer](https://github.com/jamesfiltness/web-audio-mixer) - An audio mixer built using Web Audio.
 - [Audio-motion interface](https://github.com/MaxAlyokhin/audio-motion-interface) - A web synthesizer that generates sound using smartphone gestures in the space.
 - [Topos](https://topos.raphaelforment.fr) - A Web based live coding environment inspired by the Monome Teletype.
 Uses Web Audio and MIDI.
+- [Online Sequencer](https://onlinesequencer.net) - A simple and easy-to-use sequencer with plenty of functionality, based around the Web Audio API.

 ## Resources